-Research positions and PhD supervision: I am actively pursuing research in cyber security and privacy.
-I am currently co-supervising three PhD students (as third supervisor) who are with the University of Brighton.
-I am seeking talented post-doctoral researchers and doctoral (PhD) students to join our group at SCCS.
+Research positions and PhD supervision: I am actively seeking talented R&D engineers (postdoctoral researchers, software developers, graduate students with potential to pursue a PhD).
 Interested candidates, please email me with a copy of their CV and a cover letter.

 Funding: Through successful research and development bids I have secured approximately £1M fund and contributed to another £1M, as detailed here.

 Previous studies and experience: I have received the BSc degree in Informatics and Telecommunications from University of Athens, Greece, in 2006 and the MSc degree in Computer Science from Athens University of Economics and Business, Greece in 2008, and PhD degree in Mobile Communications Security from Kingston University London, UK in 2012.
-Prior to the University of Surrey, I was a Senior Lecturer of Cybersecurity and Privacy at the University of Brighton; invited researcher at Imperial College; postdoctoral researcher at Queen Mary University of London; and a Research and development consultant at Ubitech Technologies Ltd in the Surrey Research Park.
+Prior to the University of Greenwich, I was a Senior Lecturer in Secure Systems at the University of Surrey and member of the Surrey Centre for Cyber Security (SCCS).
+I was also a Senior Lecturer of Cybersecurity and Privacy at the University of Brighton; invited researcher at Imperial College; postdoctoral researcher at Queen Mary University of London; and a Research and development consultant at Ubitech Technologies Ltd in the Surrey Research Park.

-Teaching and project supervision: I teach Information Security for Business and Government in our MSc, Information Security and Web Publishing and Databases in year 1.
-I am interested in supervising final year or MSc projects on cyber security and privacy, and have some project ideas.
+Teaching and project supervision: I teach Information Security in year 2.
+I am interested in supervising final year and MSc projects.
 To meet with me during my office hours please send me an email to arrange a meeting.

 Activities: After I successfully organised the 6th Conference on Decision and Game Theory for Security (GameSec 2015) in London, I served as the Technical Program Committee Chair (jointly with Tansu Alpcan, University of Melborune) of GameSec 2016 (7th Conference on Decision and Game Theory for Security).
-Gamesec is a small but high quality peer-reviewed annual conference.
+Gamesec is a small high quality peer-reviewed annual conference.
 It attracts original submissions in the area of analytical security and privacy with an emphasis on game and decision theory.
 I am also a reviewer for leading journals by the ACM, IEEE, Elsevier, registered expert with the European Commission and EPSRC reviewer.
+I have served as a guest-editors of special issues, as detailed here here.
 In addition, I have several years of expertise in preparing EU bids and have secured funds through successful FP7 and H2020 proposals.